Help Center

 Default modules

-1. If you enable the Maps Listings, Data Stores, REST API Listings, and Forms (Legacy) modules, their settings tab appears in the menu.
+1. If the Maps Listings, Data Stores, REST API Listings, and Forms (Legacy) modules are enabled, their settings tabs appear in the JetEngine dashboard page.
+Also, the Forms tab will appear in the WordPress Dashboard > JetEngine tab.

 enabled jetengine modules